Fear is strong biological to a real or perceived danger in the environment. It is focused on a specific threat or danger that is present or imminent.

 - What if I won’t be able to finish the hiking trail?

 - What if I encounter a wild bison?

 - What if I fall off a high cliff?

-While taking more precautions is one way to address some of those fears, still a few may stay on the back of your mind.
+While taking more precautions is one way to address some of those fears, still a few may stay in the back of your mind.
 And they will prevent you from enjoying your trip.

-They will urge your brain to overwork on possible solutions for future dangers.
+They will urge your brain to overwork possible solutions for future dangers.